Mark Shimada

 Přečtěte si více

-English Phrasal Verb Practice with “go on” and “go off”
+English Phrasal Verb Practice with “speak up” and “speak out”

-Tom's town is busy with activities, from soccer games to charity meetings and a science fair.
-This story is perfect for anyone looking to improve how to use "go on" and "go off" through the story of a community’s life and activities.
+Emma's journey goes from being shy to confidently speaking up and out.
+This story is for practicing "speak up" and "speak out."
+It’s also important to learn how to find and use your own voice!
 Listen to the story’s audio on the Latudio Czech Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Anglická frázová slovesa